5 Professional Business Landing Pages For Inspiration

 The landing page above focuses on restaurants looking to add delivery services.
 They offer 0% commissions for 30 days so business owners can try out the service.

-You can see the pricing upfront once you type in your information, so you can see if the numbers will work after the 30-day trial.
+You can see the pricing upfront once you type in your information to see if the numbers will work after the 30-day trial.

 4 – Show the Benefits